madhur/madhur.github.com/_posts/2019-06-29-java-monitoring.markdown

 In any Java application deployed to monitoring, it is important to have proper monitoring / alerting infrastructure setup.

-Apart from the infrastrucutre monitoring, it is essential to setup JVM metrics as well as application monitoring.
+Apart from the infrastructure monitoring, it is essential to setup JVM metrics as well as application monitoring.

 When I say application monitoring, it means monitoring the business transactions such as no. of orders / transactions, successful orders, failed orders , user signups, email triggered etc.